Ken Block (politician): Switch to the Republican Party

 In December 2013, longtime Rhode Island GOP fundraiser Tony Bucci resigned his slot on Fung's campaign committee to join Ken Block's gubernatorial campaign as a senior adviser and finance chairman.

 Block lost the primary to Fung, 55% to 45%.

+2026 election

+Block, who had left the Republican Party to become an independent in 2020, announced a third bid for Governor of Rhode Island on April 2, 2026.

 Personal life

 Block lives in Barrington, Rhode Island with his wife Jennifer, a middle school science teacher, and their two children, Anna and Sam.